RyanABaxley/eeg-tutorial/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This guide is under active development.
+Please suggest improvements you would find helpful!

 Contents
 --------